Alaji Basalts

-The Alaji (upper) Basalts are the youngest series of the Ethiopian flood basalts.
-The most recent flows are only 15 million years old.
+The Alaji Basalts are the youngest series of the Ethiopian flood basalts.
+The most recent flows are 15 million years old.

 Name and definition

 The name was coined by geologist William Thomas Blanford, who accompanied the British Expedition to Abyssinia in 1868, after the Imba Alaje mountain.
-So far the nomenclature has not been proposed for recognition to the International Commission on Stratigraphy.

 Stratigraphic context

 The Alaji Basalts are the uppermost Tertiary flood basalts in Ethiopia.
 Locally they are covered by Pliocene shield volcanoes, such as the Simien Mountains, or Mount Guna.
 These flows have been deposited on the lower Ashangi Basalts and locally on intra-volcanic sedimentary rock.

 Environment

 Like all volcanic rocks, the Alaji Basalts originate from initial melting of the Earth's mantle.
 After extrusion, the magmatic structures form at the surface.
 Common volcanic structures such as lava tubes or ropy lavas are absent in the Alaji Basalts, but (columnar joints) are omnipresent.
 The basalts comprise successive flows.
 During cooling, newly developed crystals within the lava solidify and develop congealing stress that favours the formation of columnar joints (intersecting fractures).
 They are perpendicular to the surface of the lava flow: mostly vertical, but sometimes also inclined or almost horizontal.